atfleming/tradestream/docs/USER_GUIDE.md

-# JMoney Discord Alert Trading System - User Guide
+# 📖 TradeStream User Guide

+> **Complete Setup and Usage Guide for Paper Trading and Live Trading with TradeForgePy**

 ## Table of Contents
 1. [Overview](#overview)